 Popular works by Kaufman include Teaching for Creativity in the Common Core Classroom, Creativity 101, and Pseudoscience: The Conspiracy Against Science.

 For his work, Kaufman has received awards including the Daniel E. Berlyne Award, the E. Paul Torrance Award from the National Association of Gifted Children, and the Rudolf Arnheim Award.

-Cognitive Psychology, Social Decision Making
+Areas of Specialization: Cognitive Psychology, Social Decision Making

 Decety’s research focuses on the neurobiological and psychological mechanisms involved in social decision making, and motivations for moral behavior such as empathy and attributions of justice.
 In particular, he explores the evolutionary underpinnings of empathy, including how it develops in young children.
 For his work on morality, he is interested in the phenomenon of generosity as it develops in early childhood and is expressed in a society.
 Importantly, Decety believes that technologies like functional neuroimaging (fMRI, for example) can help illuminate how traditional concepts like morality (empathy, generosity, or justice) are manifest in the brain.
 Decety’s work integrates psychological research with modern neuroscientific techniques and research, and is regarded as an exciting frontier in psychology (and neuroscience).

 Decety has been the founder and editor-in-chief of the journal Social Neuroscience.
 He also serves on the editorial boards of Development and Psychopathology, The European Journal of Neuroscience, The Scientific World Journal, Frontiers in Emotion Science, and Neuropsychologia.
 Decety along with colleague John Cacioppo created the Society for Social Neuroscience in 2010.